Roth Contribution Limits: Everything You Need to Know

 If you noticed your mistake after your return has been filed, you are allowed to remove the excess amount and earnings within six months of filing your return and then file an amended return.

 In both cases, you will avoid the penalty and only be required to pay the taxes on the earnings.
-You can also reduce your next year's contributions by the amount you over contributed, but you will incur a penalty of 6% for each year it stays in the account.
+You can also reduce your next year's contributions by the amount you over contributed, but you will incur a penalty of 6 percent for each year it stays in the account.
 To avoid this issue, maintain your records and contact a tax advisor if you are unsure.

 How to Avoid Roth IRA Income Limits